devttys0/AzizLight/README.md

 Signal Processing
 =================

-Comparator U2a serves as a level detection circuit, only outputting a logic '1' (+5V) if the input signal's envelope voltage on capacitor C6 exceeds the set threshold voltage.
+Comparator U2a monitors the signal's envelop voltage on capacitor C6, only outputting a logic '1' (+5V) if C6's voltage exceeds the set threshold voltage.
 The threshold voltage is set by R18, R20, R22, and potentiometer RV1, where RV1 provides an adjustable sensitivity setting by changing the minimum threshold voltage.
 Note that the hysteresis resistors R2 and R14 also affect the threshold voltage, but are fixed and not adjustable.

 The purpose of setting this minimum threshold voltage is to ensure that a sequence of low-amplitude audio signals do not ultimately trigger relay K1; the user-adjustable sensitivity control is an added bonus.